AaronRuben/Heart-Disease-Risk-Prediction/README.md

 ## Welcome to the CS 7641 Project

-by Aaron Pfennig, Dhribak Shibak, Farbod Sedaghati, and Elianna Paljug (Group 1)
+by Aaron Pfennig, Dmitry Shibak, Farbod Sedaghati, and Elianna Paljug (Group 1)

 ### Introduction